ivan-paleo/publish-micro-image/README.md

 ## What should we report?
 All the background information of the previous section aims at providing the required knowledge to use a microscope to reach the desired scale of observation.
 While it is important for the analyst to see what he/she/they want to see on the sample, it is equally important that the reader/audience that will be presented - or even will assess - the work is able to know what can be observed in terms of scale on the reported/published/shared images.
 This is also important for *repeatability* and *reproducibilty* (and *pre-producibility* *sensu* [Stark 2018](#references)).

-The importance of reporting for microscopy is not unique to archaeology/paleontology and other fields also suffer from a lack of high-quality reporting (see e.g. [Marqués et al. 2020](https://doi.org/10.7554/eLife.55133) in biomedical research).
+The importance of reporting for microscopy is not unique to archaeology/paleontology (see e.g. [Calandra et al. 2019](#references)) and other fields also suffer from a lack of high-quality reporting (see e.g. [Marqués et al. 2020](#references) in biomedical research).

 So here is a list of what **I** think is necessary for pre-producible microscopic images.
 This list should be adapted according to the equipment/software used.